ohira-s/PicoFM_Synth/Doc/UsersManual.md

 If PBND is 2 and PiFM+S plays a C4 note, PiFM+S changes the pitch from C4 to D4 when it receives the PITCH BEND + event.
 And changes from C4 to A3# when it receives the PITCH BEND - event.
 Set 0 to PBND if you don't need the PITCH BEND.

 ### 6-7.
-PORT: +0.00 (RT6)
+PORT: +0.000 (RT6)

 You can set a PORTAMENT.
 If you need the time constant mode, set PORTAMENT time in second.
-If you need the frequency constant mode, set PORTAMENT in negative number.
-Normally from -0.01 to -5.00.
+If you need the frequency constant mode, set PORTAMENT time in negative number.
+The time is the duration in second moving up/down a semitone.
 Set 0 to PORT if you don't need the PORTAMENT.

 ### 6-8.
 CURS (RT7)